santiagosayshey/DigiBrain/content/Computer Science/Computer Networks & Applications/Revision/Revision Notes.md

 >
 > This clever approach helps TCP strike a balance between resending data too soon (which could lead to unnecessary network traffic) and waiting too long to resend lost data (which could slow down the data transfer).

-Certainly!
-Let's add information about how the slow-start threshold (ssthresh) is calculated in TCP congestion control.

 > [!idea] TCP Congestion Control
 > **Tahoe:**
-> - Slow Start: Gradually increases the congestion window (CongWin) until a loss event occurs.
-CongWin is initialized to 1 MSS and doubled every RTT until it reaches the slow-start threshold (ssthresh).
+> - Slow Start: Increase CongWin exponentially until a loss event or ssthresh is reached.
-> - Congestion Avoidance: When CongWin exceeds ssthresh, TCP enters the congestion avoidance phase.
-CongWin grows more slowly (linearly) to probe for available capacity while avoiding further congestion.
+> - Congestion Avoidance: Increase CongWin linearly after ssthresh is reached.
-> - On timeout: ssthresh is set to half of the current CongWin, and CongWin is reset to 1 MSS.
+> - On timeout: Set ssthresh to half of the current CongWin and reset CongWin to 1 MSS.
 >
 > **Reno:**
-> - Fast Retransmit: When three duplicate ACKs are received, indicating a packet loss, Reno retransmits the packet immediately without waiting for a timeout.
+> - Fast Retransmit: Retransmit the lost packet immediately upon receiving three duplicate ACKs.
-> - Fast Recovery: After fast retransmit, instead of starting slow start again, Reno halves the CongWin and continues with congestion avoidance, avoiding the lower throughput of starting from scratch.
+> - Fast Recovery: After fast retransmit, halve CongWin and continue with congestion avoidance.
 >
 > **Calculation of ssthresh:**
-> - Initial value: At the beginning of a connection, ssthresh is typically set to a large value (e.g., 65535 bytes) to allow the congestion window to grow quickly during the slow start phase.
+> - Initial value: Set to a large value at the beginning of a connection.
-> - On timeout (Tahoe and Reno): When a timeout occurs, indicating severe congestion, ssthresh is set to half of the current congestion window size.
-This reduction allows the congestion window to quickly reach the point where congestion was previously detected.
-> - On fast retransmit (Reno): When fast retransmit is triggered by three duplicate ACKs, ssthresh is also set to half of the current congestion window size.
-This adjustment prepares the congestion window for the subsequent congestion avoidance phase.
+> - On timeout or fast retransmit: Set to half of the current CongWin.
 >
-> The calculation of ssthresh based on the current congestion window size helps TCP adapt to changing network conditions.
-By halving the congestion window and setting ssthresh accordingly, TCP can quickly recover from congestion events and avoid overshooting the available bandwidth.
-This mechanism allows TCP to dynamically adjust its sending rate based on the network's capacity and congestion level.
+> **Why Fast Retransmit and Fast Recovery are better:**
+> - Faster recovery from packet loss: Fast retransmit allows quick retransmission of lost packets without waiting for a timeout, reducing the time spent in recovery.
+> - Maintaining higher throughput: Fast recovery avoids the slow start phase after packet loss, allowing the sender to maintain a higher sending rate and better utilize the available bandwidth.
+> - Improved performance: The combination of fast retransmit and fast recovery in Reno results in faster convergence to the optimal congestion window size and higher overall throughput compared to Tahoe.
 >
 > ![[Evolution-of-TCPs-congestion-window-Tahoe-and-Reno-10.png]]